 You’ll receive a confirmation email and a Google classroom invitation.

-Not able to redeem a voucher?
+Trying to redeem a discount code or voucher?

 How will I know if my class is canceled or delayed?